Colorful sticky notes are cute, but let’s be honest: They aren’t the most effective way to manage personal or business data.

 Notion isn’t limited to tables, however.
 Users can take, store, and view notes and other information in a variety of formats, including boards, lists, and galleries.
 These formats, called “views,” help to organize information quickly.
 Users can customize the settings for each view, including filters, tags, and sorting, eliminating bulky menus and data overload.

 There’s no question that Notion is a powerful tool for boosting workplace efficiency, but it isn’t the only one available.
-Learn more about five alternatives to Notion that might work for you.
+Learn more about six alternatives to Notion that might work for you.

 Customizable access settings allow for collaboration.
 A calendar view makes it easy to keep track of appointments, while a report view provides visual representations of data.
 The ability to connect a table to a form or another table means you don’t have to leave your workspace, even when you need additional data.